mrzealot/preprocessor/_posts/2020-05-01-dale-carnegie-hogyan-szerezzunk-baratokat.md

 > > If there is any one secret of success, it lies in the ability to get the other person's point of view and see things from that person's angle as well as from your own.

 Mivel mindenki csak saját magát igyekszik szolgálni, ezért ha mi tényleg arra törekszünk, hogy másoknak segítsünk, nagyon hamar ki fogunk tűnni.
-Egyszerűen mert nem nagyon lesz "versenytársunk", aki ilyen hozzáállású.
+Egyszerűen nem nagyon lesz versenytársunk, aki ilyen hozzáállású.
-De az előző "hízelgéses" figyelmeztetéséhez hasonlóan itt is megjegyezzük: ez nem manipuláció, nem win-lose!
+De az előző "hízelgéses" figyelmeztetéséhez hasonlóan itt is megjegyezzük: ez nem manipuláció, nem _win-lose_!
 Mindkét félnek nyerni kell a tranzakción!
 Mi csak megtanuljuk úgy előadni a helyzetet, hogy a másik fél nyereségére tesszük a hangsúlyt -- mert őt az érdekli.